Bo Porter has over 28 years of MLB experience as a player, coach, manager, front office executive, and baseball analyst.

 HAPPY JACKIE ROBINSON DAY: Removing the Unthinkable, Transforming the Broken

-It’s days like today that gives us all an even greater appreciation for the man that changed America’s favorite pastime forever.
+It’s days like today that give us all an even greater appreciation for the man that changed America’s favorite pastime forever.

 I personally celebrate Jackie Robinson’s efforts every day because I fully comprehend what he did to champion race relations and inequality for baseball and society.